aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 - **HTTPS lambdas**: you can create lambdas that are invokeable via an HTTP request by setting up the **function URL** for the lambda and choosing whether to make calling this require IAM authentication or not.
 	- **if IAM auth required**: users have to be identified into a user pool via cognito or be an IAM user of the account to trigger this lambda
 	- **if no auth required**: this lambda is completely free and public to the world to use.

+### Lambda configuration

+### layers

+- **layers**: reusable pieces of code you can inject into other lambdas, like a custom logging library.

+### Replicas

+- **replicas**: replicas of your lambdas that you can push to regions or local zones closer to your users to reduce latency, since lambda is a regional service.

 ## Containers with AWS